hashAMAN/Timer/README.md

 # Timer
-A simple timer made using HTML+CSS+Javascript
+A simple timer made using HTML+CSS+Javascript.

 Screenshot